Developer(s) – Rockstar North

 Producer – Leslie Benzies

-Following on from the immensely successful Grand Theft Auto III, Rockstar decided to take the Grand Theft Auto franchise back into the 80s, and to Vice City, making for one of the most critically acclaimed games of the sixth generation, winning several gaming awards and being so far the only Western game to appear on Famitsu’s top 100 video game games of all time, ranking at number 76.
-Though I don’t consider games in the Grand Theft Auto series to be among my favourites, some of them are still very much worth playing, and Vice City is no exception.
+Following on from the immensely successful Grand Theft Auto III, Rockstar decided to take the Grand Theft Auto franchise back into the 80s, and to Grand Theft Auto: Vice City, making for one of the most critically acclaimed games of the sixth generation, winning several gaming awards and being so far the only Western game to appear on Famitsu’s top 100 video game games of all time, ranking at number 76.
+Though I don’t consider games in the Grand Theft Auto series to be among my favorites, some of them are still very much worth playing, and Vice City is no exception.

 Graphics – 8/10

-Being a lot more unique than any of the previous games in my opinion, as well as providing a very realistic and vibrant take on the 1980s (giving players the option to ride vehicles like mopeds and Cadillacs), the in-game world is also very loud and colourful in stark contrast to the gritty atmosphere associated with most of the games in the series to come both before and after it.
-By proxy, a lot of the architecture in the game seems much less tacked on than in many other instalments, making the scenery stand out to an even greater extent.
+Being a lot more unique than any of the previous games in my opinion, as well as providing a very realistic and vibrant take on the 1980s (giving players the option to ride vehicles like mopeds and Cadillacs), the in-game world is also very loud and colorful in stark contrast to the gritty atmosphere associated with most of the games in the series to come both before and after it.
+By proxy, a lot of the architecture in the game seems much less tacked on than in many other installments, making the scenery stand out to an even greater extent.

 Gameplay – 9/10